Centenary

 The St Monica Home of Rest, as the Trust was known then, first opened its doors to residents on 25 June 1925.
 The Home was the fulfilment of Henry Herbert and Dame Mary Monica Wills’ wish to establish a charity to provide accommodation and financial support for missionaries returning to England after a lifetime’s service overseas.
 Since then, the St Monica Trust has continually evolved, creating and promoting communities where older people flourish.

-As it marks a century of care, St Monica Trust celebrated its 100th anniversary with two landmark events — a Centenary Service of Thanksgiving at Bristol Cathedral (18 June 2025) and Centenary Garden Parties at all five of its retirement villages (19 June 2025).
+As it marks a century of care, St Monica Trust celebrated its 100th anniversary with three landmark events — a Centenary Service of Thanksgiving at Bristol Cathedral (18 June 2025), Centenary Garden Parties at all five of its retirement villages (19 June 2025), and a Centenary Organ Recital at Cote Lane retirement village (22 October 2025).
 Read on for highlights of these memorable events.

 Centenary Service of Thanksgiving